Skip to main content

 Clock heirarchy and propagation in a multi-protocol system must be considered during the design phase.

-- In Dante Controller, the DAN-1 in the chassis with both AVB and Dante card will show “Preferred Master” and “Enable sync to external" word clock flags set.
+• In Dante Controller, the DAN-1 in the chassis with both AVB and Dante card will show “Preferred Leader” and “Enable sync to external" word clock flags set.
 The AVB card in that chassis is providing the 'external' word clock source.
-Other Dante devices must be slaved to that “Preferred Master”.
+Other Dante devices must Follow that “Preferred Leader”.

-- If the Dante network has been specified as the Clock Master network, then the Tesira system will impose the Dante clock on its AVB network:
+• If the Dante network has been specified as the Clock Leader network, then the Tesira system will impose the Dante clock on its AVB network:

-- The DAN-1 in the chassis with both AVB and Dante card will not show “Preferred Master” or “Enable sync to external", and the Tesira device will synchronize its AVB-1 card to the DAN-1 card.
+• The DAN-1 in the chassis with both AVB and Dante card will not show “Preferred Leader” or “Enable sync to external", and the Tesira device will synchronize its AVB-1 card to the DAN-1 card.

-- It is possible to manually set multiple devices to the "Preferred Master" state.
-In the event a Dante network has multiple "Preferred Master" devices, the Dante devices will negotiate between themselves to determine the correct "Preferred Master" device.
-The Dante device with the highest quality Dante chipset and lowest MAC address will become the "Preferred Master".
-This will cause a conflict if the Tesira AVB network has been configured to be the Media Master network and the device elected as Dante clock master is not the Tesira.
+• It is possible to manually set multiple devices to the "Preferred Leader" state.
+In the event a Dante network has multiple "Preferred Leader" devices, the Dante devices will negotiate between themselves to determine the correct "Preferred Leader" device.
+The Dante device with the highest quality Dante chipset and lowest MAC address will become the "Preferred Leader".
+This will cause a conflict if the Tesira AVB network has been configured to be the Media Master network and the device elected as Dante clock Leader is not the Tesira.
 The Tesira system will not be able to impose its clock onto the Dante network, and so the AVB and Dante networks will be unsynchronized.
-In short, if a Tesira DAN-1 displays the "Preferred Master" flag then no other devices on the network should be set to "Preferred Master".
+In short, if a Tesira DAN-1 displays the "Preferred Leader" flag then no other devices on the network should be set to "Preferred Leader".

-- If the Tesira Server / Server-IO has (2) DAN-1 cards installed then one of the 2 cards will show the "Enable sync to external" flag set.
+• If the Tesira Server / Server-IO has (2) DAN-1 cards installed then one of the 2 cards will show the "Enable sync to external" flag set.
 This indicates it is aware of another Dante card in the same chassis.
-If no other Dante device is defined as Preferred Master then the synced DAN-1 will be elected clock master.
-In this configuration a 3rd party Dante device on the network should be defined as "Preferred Master".
+If no other Dante device is defined as Preferred Leader then the synced DAN-1 will be elected clock Leader.
+In this configuration a 3rd party Dante device on the network should be defined as "Preferred Leader".
 This will allow both of the DAN-1 cards in the shared Tesira chassis to sync to a common external clock and preclude the possibility of a clock loop.

-- The Tesira system will impose its own values on the “Preferred Master” and “Enable sync to external" check boxes to align with the Media Network configuration defined in the Tesira.
+• The Tesira system will impose its own values on the “Preferred Leader” and “Enable sync to external" check boxes to align with the Media Network configuration defined in the Tesira.
 These will override attempts to edit them in Dante Controller.
 This is expected behavior.

-- Only one device per Dante network may be defined as both “Preferred Master” and “Enable sync to external" in order to avoid conflicting clocks.
-This device is automatically made the Master clock, so all others will sync to this device.
+• Only one device per Dante network may be defined as both “Preferred Leader” and “Enable sync to external" in order to avoid conflicting clocks.
+This device is automatically made the Leader clock, so all others will sync to this device.
 "Enable sync to external" indicates that the device is connected to multiple clock sources and prefers to be synced to another clock domain, it is then imposing this clock on the Dante network.

 Dante devices each contain a very high quality VCXO clock, and are synchronized with one another over the network using the IEEE 1588 Precision Time Protocol (PTP).
 This synchronization requires the use of Diffserv (DSCP) QoS with strict priority and 4 queues in the Dante network's switches.

-The source of the Master Clock can be:
+The source of the Leader Clock can be:

-There are certain circumstances in which the automatic Master Clock selection may be inappropriate.
+There are certain circumstances in which the automatic Leader Clock selection may be inappropriate.
 For example, a system may have a device that is periodically connected and disconnected, e.g., an input to the network from a stage box or mixing console.
-This device may not be always present and thus would be a poor choice for a Master Clock.
-Using the Preferred Master setting in Dante Controller, you may designate as a Master Clock a device (or devices) that is always present for the entire time that the network is required to function.
+This device may not be always present and thus would be a poor choice for a Leader Clock.
+Using the Preferred Leader setting in Dante Controller, you may designate as a Leader Clock a device (or devices) that is always present for the entire time that the network is required to function.

-A Dante device with "Slave to External Word Clock" set will use the external word clock from its host equipment to tune its onboard VCXO.
-A Dante device with this attribute set will become the PTP Master Clock, unless there is another Dante device present with "Preferred Master" set.
-In Dante Controller the “Enable sync to external" check box should also be enabled for this device to indicate it is pulling its word clock from another network and should be the Dante clock master.
+A Dante device with "Enable Sync To External" set will use the external word clock from its host equipment to tune its onboard VCXO.
+A Dante device with this attribute set will become the PTP Leader Clock, unless there is another Dante device present with "Preferred Leader" set.
+In Dante Controller the “Enable sync to external" check box should also be enabled for this device to indicate it is pulling its word clock from another network and should be the Dante clock Leader.

 Most Dante devices will mute if they receive unsynchronized audio data.
 This is likely to be caused by clock configuration errors that result in a loss of synchronization.
 By far the most common cause of this problem is a mismatch of clock settings between a Dante-enabled hardware device and in Dante Controller.
 On some Dante devices clock settings must be configured in the device's own software or menus, and occasionally using physical DIP switch settings - consult the device's user manual and manufacturer's tech support for details.

-Sometimes it may be necessary to force a particular device to provide the PTP Master Clock.
-A Dante device with "Preferred Master" set will always be chosen as the PTP Master Clock.
-If more than one device has "Preferred Master" set, the device with the lowest MAC address will be chosen.
+Sometimes it may be necessary to force a particular device to provide the PTP Leader Clock.
+A Dante device with "Preferred Leader" set will always be chosen as the PTP Leader Clock.
+If more than one device has "Preferred Leader" set, the device with the lowest MAC address will be chosen.

-A Tesira with both AVB and Dante cards is not required to be a "Preferred Master" device.
-Setting the Tesira file to use Dante as the master in the Media Network settings will allow other Dante devices to be the clock master.
+A Tesira with both AVB and Dante cards is not required to be a "Preferred Leader" device.
+Setting the Tesira file to use Dante as the master in the Media Network settings will allow other Dante devices to be the clock Leader.

-Tesira with Dante only, or CobraNet and Dante: If a device set as a Preferred Master is added to a Tesira Dante system, and that device's Dante MAC address is lower than that of the Tesira Server, it will become the Master Clock device.
-Tesira cannot be the Preferred Master if the frame is not equipped with an AVB card.
-The Preferred Master checkbox in Dante Controller will clear itself if it is selected.
+Tesira with Dante only, or CobraNet and Dante: If a device set as a Preferred Leader is added to a Tesira Dante system, and that device's Dante MAC address is lower than that of the Tesira Server, it will become the Leader Clock device.
+Tesira cannot be the Preferred Leader if the frame is not equipped with an AVB card.
+The Preferred Leader checkbox in Dante Controller will clear itself if it is selected.

 Audinate Clocking FAQs - is a helpful resource.